What’s not to like about a 4-CD 76-song tribute to Bob Dylan and Amnesty International for $20

 Amnesty International are fighting for human rights and freedom around the world.
 They deserve our $20 and more for defending people from oppression.

 It’s the 50th Anniversary of Amnesty International, Bob Dylan’s 50th anniversary of recording.
-The project seems like a winner.
+The project seems is a winner with fresh versions of Bob Dylan’s great songs by today’s artists and it raises money for human rights.

 People who don’t like Dylan as a singer will no doubt enjoy these covers.
 Taste being personal, I am loathe to admit as a big Bob Dylan fan there isn’t much for me here.